nathanborror/swift-mime-generated/README.md

 ### `MIMEParser`

 The main entry point for parsing MIME messages.
+Supports both multipart messages (with boundaries) and non-multipart messages.

 #### Methods

 - `static func parse(_ content: String) throws -> MIMEMessage`
-  - Parses a MIME multipart message from a string
+  - Parses a MIME message from a string
-  - Throws: `MIMEError.noBoundary` if no boundary is found
+  - Multipart messages are parsed using the boundary specified in the Content-Type header
+  - Non-multipart messages are treated as a single part containing the entire body

 ### `MIMEMessage`